Qowaiv/qowaiv-validation/src/Qowaiv.Validation.DataAnnotations/README.md

 ### Is finite
-The `[IsFinite]` attribute validates that the floating point value of the field represents a finite (e.a. not NaN, of infinity).
+The `[IsFinite]` attribute validates that the floating point value of the field represents a finite (e.a. not NaN, or infinity).

 ``` C#
 public class Model